This is a named option within the Library and Information Studies M.A.

 Double degrees: The iSchool offers double degrees with the UW Law School, the School of Music, and the Department of Art History.
 These require separate admissions and additional coursework. (on-campus program only)

-Online students (distance degree option) should note: Specialized courses in art, music and law, as well as courses offered outside the Information School that may be part of concentrations, specializations or double degrees, are generally not available online.
+Online students (distance degree option) should note: Specialized courses in art, music, law and school library media specialist as well as courses offered outside the Information School that may be part of concentrations, specializations or double degrees, are generally not available online.
 For a distance student with academic background in one of these areas, combining the general Information School degree with the specialized background may be the best preparation.

 The Information School master's program is accredited by the American Library Association, recognized by the Wisconsin Division for Libraries, Technology, and Community Learning for certification of public librarians, and recognized by the state's Department of Public Instruction for preparation of school library media specialists.